pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

         end{dcases*}
 ```

-It is converted into the program –
+It is converted into the program:

 ```c
     int sumOfPow(int n, int k){